robotics-4-all/amqp-common-python/README.md

 ```

-# EventEmmiter
+# EventEmitter

-The `EventEmitter` object implements an event-based approach of communication.
+The `EventEmitter` class implements an event-based approach of communication.
 It uses a dedicated exchange and fires `Event` objects at specific URIs.
 An `Event` is defined by a name, the payload and headers.
 The relation
 between an event name and the uri is direct.